igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 * **Nav.
 Rotation**  Engages the inertial navigator and displays which direction CARRT believes it is pointed in (according to both compass and Navigator), updated every second.
+Continues until any button is pressed, which returns to the **Run Tests...** menu.
 The intent is that CARRT will be place on a lazy-susan and spun around to check the performance of the Navigator.
-Continues until any button is pressed, which returns to the **Run Tests...** menu.

 * **Nav.
 Drive**  Engages the inertial navigator, drives forward for one second, and the pauses to display how far (in cm) CARRT believes it has traveled from its starting point based on inertial measurements.
 When any of the LEFT, RIGHT, UP, or DOWN buttons is pressed, CARRT drives in reverse for one second, and again pauses to display how far CARRT thinks it is from its original starting point.
 This continues until the SELECT button returns to the **Run Tests...** menu.
+This allows checking CARRT's internal estimates of distance traveled against actual measurements.

 ### Prgm Drive... (second-level menu)